 - Viral hepatitis (hepatitis A, hepatitis B, hepatitis C)

 - Alcoholic liver disease

-Conjugated (direct) bilirubin is also elevated more than unconjugated (indirect) bilirubin when there is blockage of the bile ducts.
+Conjugated (direct) bilirubin is also elevated more than unconjugated (indirect) bilirubin when the liver is able to process bilirubin but there is blockage of the bile ducts.
 This may occur, for example, with:

 - Gallstones present in the bile ducts

 Rare inherited disorders that cause abnormal bilirubin metabolism such as Rotor, Dubin-Johnson, and Crigler-Najjar syndromes, may also cause increased levels of bilirubin.